 Have you recently found yourself wondering what is broadcloth?
 What can I use it for?
 Is it used for making dresses or furniture?
-Well, the good news is that these questions are not unique to you, per se.
-Other tailors or seamstresses have at one time or the other wondered the same thing.
-This is why we created this detailed article to help you learn all about broadcloth, its uses, components, and how to clean it.
-Broadcloth is a smooth, glossy fabric that is easy to sew.
-This fabric was so named because it was originally woven on broad-width looms.
+This is why we created this detailed article to help you learn all about broadcloth fabric, its uses, its characteristics, and how to clean it.

 What is Broadcloth?

-Broadcloth is a tightly-woven fabric that is popular for its smoothness and plain weave.
-This material is also known as Poplin to the British.
-It is a dense, tightly-woven fabric that is sturdy and soft to the touch.
-As earlier mentioned, broadcloth was woven on broad looms similar to present-day 45 to 60 inch wide looms.
+As mentioned earlier, broadcloth was originally woven on broad looms similar to present-day 45- to 60-inch wide looms.
 This led to the invention of the name broadcloth from the broadloom.

 What is Broadcloth Made of?